 ReliefWeb vs. Indeed:

 ReliefWeb is both free and targeted at professionals who are passionate about humanitarian organizations, so there is a clear advantage to using it over Indeed.
-However, Indeed offers the advantages of a greater reach, resume search functions, and more.
+However, Indeed offers the advantages of greater reach, resume search functions, and more.
 Indeed is used by Human Rights Watch and CUFA.

 ReliefWeb vs. EthicalJobs.com.au: